Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Initial constructions

-We will now derive expressions for moments of the process $\PA_{\nu,\kappa}$ that will be useful in the sequel.
+We now derive expressions for moments of the process $\PA_{\nu,\kappa}$.
 To simplify notation, when possible we will suppress dependence on $\nu,\kappa$ and write the above as $\PA(\cdot)$.
+Note the proof of Proposition \ref{prop:mean-PA-model} is similar to the proof of Lemma \ref{lem:affine-pp-bound} and is therefore omitted. \begin{prop} Fix $\nu>0,\kappa\geq 0$.
+With respect to the natural filtration the following processes are martingales: